samlakhmani/Into-the-future/README.md

 # Into-the-future

-This is an repository for a data set provided for an internship.
+This is an repository for a data set provided for an competition.
 The final Soilution is on Kaggle, but I will be adding that here, after the competition is over!
 There are more really insightful notebooks in the comeptition, with a different prespective from mine, please review the competition.

 https://www.kaggle.com/c/into-the-future